McGill-MMA-EnterpriseAnalytics/Medical_Appointment_NoShow/README.md

      Robust estimates of the causal impact of SMS reminders on reducing no-show rates.
    - **Learn More:**
      [Causal Inference Analysis Report](https://github.com/McGill-MMA-EnterpriseAnalytics/Medical_Appointment_NoShow/blob/main/notebooks/Casual_Inference_v5.ipynb)

+---

+To evaluate this project, please review the reports in the "reports" folder, starting with Part 1 through Part 3.
+The corresponding notebooks are linked in the "notebooks" folder for your convenience.